-Fluid type The fluid type setting affects the way density is treated in the equations.
+Matter state The matter state setting affects the way the application mode treats density in the equations.
 The following options are available:

-- User defined-the density is expected to be a general function of pressure and density (default). - Ideal gas-the density is defined through the ideal gas law.
-Selecting this option activates the Ideal Gas page on which you can specify related settings. - Gas-the same as User defined. - Liquid-the density is a function of temperature but not of pressure.
+- Gas/Liquid-the density is expected to be a general function of pressure and Temperature (default). - Ideal gas-the density is defined through the ideal gas law.
+Selecting this option activates the Ideal Gas page on which you can specify related settings. - User defined-the same as Gas/Liquid. - Solid-the density is a function of temperature but not of pressure.
+The enthalpy is approximated by C_pT/γ because the term p_a/ρ is very small.
+Hence, you only need to specify the Absolute pressure, p_a , when Pressure work is activated.
+Viscous heating is disabled because it does not apply to solids.